 In the editor, place the caret at the string literal that you want to localize.

-Press ⌥⏎ , select Localize the string, and press ⏎ .
+Press ⌥⏎ , select Localize string, and press ⏎ .

 AppCode will replace the string literal with the

-The string will be added to the Localizable.string file for all available locales.
-If there is no file with such name in your project, a dialog opens where you can choose the location for Localizable.string, and AppCode will add this file to the project.
+NSLocalizedStringmacro and add this string to the Localizable.string file for all available localizations.
+If there is no file with such a name in your project, AppCode will suggest you to create a new one:

 Place the caret at the first parameter of the

-Place the caret at the grayed out string.
+Place the caret at the grayed out string and press ⌥⏎ .

-In the dialog that opens, choose if you want to search for the string usages in comments and text contents.
-If any usages are found there, the Find tool window will appear.
-Check the search results and click Do Refactor to finish the operation.
+In the dialog that opens, choose if you want to search for the string usages in comments and text contents and click OK.
+If any usages are found, the Find tool window will appear.
+Check the search results and click Do Refactor to delete unused strings.

-You can change the language and region of your application at runtime:
+You can change the application language and region at runtime to test different localizations of your app.